Jason-Fung/3D-Neuron-Segmentation/README.md

 # 3D-Neuron-Segmentation
-Modules and scripts for semantically segmenting 3d images of neurons
+Modules and scripts for semantically segmenting 3d images of neurons for fast implementation of SLAP2.